Polidex Logo

 In the Senate, Van Hollen has positioned himself as a progressive Democrat with a focus on voting rights, climate, and middle-class affordability.
 He’s been a loud voice on campaign finance reform, corporate tax accountability, and transparency in political money.

-He also works the budget angle: pushing revenue from high-income earners and corporations to fund healthcare access, education, and environmental cleanup in places like the Chesapeake Bay.
+He also works the budget angle, pushing revenue from high-income earners and corporations to fund healthcare access, education, and environmental cleanup, including long-running priorities like Chesapeake Bay restoration.

 Fiscal ConservativeFiscal Progressive